 Common Career Mistakes and How to Avoid Them

-Are you trying everything to advance your career but without success?
-Have you ever thought about what the reason is for why your friend or colleague has been promoted while you’re still in the same job?
-The truth is, most of us make a few common errors that stall our professional the pace of growth.
-Read on to learn about these mistakes and learn how they can be avoided.
+Are you doing everything possible to grow your career with no success?
+Have you ever asked yourself why your coworker or friend has been promoted while you’re still in the same spot?
+In reality, the majority of us make common mistakes that stall our professional the pace of growth.
+Read on to learn about these errors and how to avoid them.

 Key Takeaways

-- Look into mentoring, continuing education and Transferable Skill Set Enhancement to remain ahead of the curve.
+- Find mentorship, Continuing Education, and Transferable Skill Set development to remain in the game.

 - Overcommitment leads to mistakes, burnout, and internal anger.